 What Are Field Sobriety Tests?

-The field sobriety tests are a series of tests intended to predict whether or not someone's BAC will test over 0.10.
-What?
-Don't they determine if someone is under the influence?
-No!
-Absolutely not.
-One huge misconception that police, prosecutors, and the public have center around what the field tests are actually supposed to do.
-What’s worse is people often believe the police when they tell them they did well.
+The standard sobriety tests do not determine if someone is under the influence.
+That is a big misconception that the police, prosecutors, and the public have about what field tests are supposed to do.
+What’s worse is people often believe the police when they tell them they did well on their tests.

 There are a lot of reasons for this.
 The biggest?
 A field sobriety test does not test what you think it does!
 Call us at (440) 471-7784 for more information.

 The NHTSA, the organization that establishes the tests, recognizes only three types of tests.
-Two of these tests observe your ability to perform physical and verbal tasks while having your attention divided, the other test judges your physical clues to having a blood alcohol level over 0.10.
+Two of these tests observe your ability to perform physical and verbal tasks while having your attention divided, the other test judges your physical clues to having a blood alcohol level over 0.08.

-- There are three field sobriety tests:
+There are three field sobriety tests:

 - Walk and turn test

-- One leg stand test
+- One-leg stand test

-- HGN test (eye test)
+- HGN test (horizontal gaze nystagmus eye test)

-However, as a citizen, you have the choice between giving the police the evidence necessary to force you to conduct further testing, or you can refuse and be arrested.
+As a citizen, you have the choice between giving the police the evidence necessary to force you to conduct further testing, or you can refuse and be arrested.

 What Happens If I Fail the Field Sobriety Tests?

-An example of a common mistake that police officers make is on the horizontal nystagmus test or eye test.
+An example of a common mistake that police officers make is the horizontal nystagmus test or eye test.
 All officers conducting the test are required to hold the pen approximately 12-15 inches from your face, but often the police officers will hold it far too close.

 What If I Failed the Field Sobriety Tests But Refused the Breath Test?